kishan0725/Transfer-Learning-using-VGG16-and-ResNet50/README.md

 Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.

+Traditional learning is isolated and occurs purely based on specific tasks, datasets and training separate isolated models on them.
+No knowledge is retained which can be transferred from one model to another.
+In transfer learning, we can leverage knowledge (features, weights etc) from previously trained models for training newer models and even tackle problems like having less data for the newer task!

 <p align="center"><img src="https://miro.medium.com/max/1838/1*9GTEzcO8KxxrfutmtsPs3Q.png" alt="Traditional Vs Transfer"></p>
 <br>